Minimum Admissions Criteria for Nurse Anesthesia

 Work Experience Requirement

 - At least one year of clinical experience in a critical care setting is required.
 Clinical experience involving invasive hemodynamic monitoring, vasoactive drip initiation and titration, and management of ventilated patients is preferred.
-These clinical areas include: CVICU, SICU, CCU, MICU, NICU (Level III only), PICU as well as trauma and burn intensive care units.
+These clinical areas include: CVICU, SICU, CCU, MICU, NICU (Level IV only), PICU as well as trauma and burn intensive care units.
 Emergency room, PACU and cath. lab experience does not meet the critical care requirement for admission.

 - You may apply before obtaining the one year of critical care experience.
 However, this requirement must be met before enrolling in the program.